 The Bank's subsidiary, Stefnir Asset Management Company (Stefnir), is also part of the Asset management division.
-Stefnir is Iceland's largest fund management company with assets of around ISK 413.6 billion under active management.
+Stefnir is Iceland's largest fund management company with assets of around ISK 398.9 billion under active management as at 30 September 2015.
 Stefnir caters for both retail and professional clients with the aim of managing its clients' assets as best serves their interests.
 The company was founded in 1996 and its employees possess on average over 10 years' experience in the financial market.
 Stefnir has 16 specialists in four teams managing a diverse collection of mutual, investment and institutional investment funds.
 The company also manages assets of several limited partnerships that have been established around private equity investments in well known Icelandic companies.
-Stefnir is wholly-owned by the Bank and had 23 FTEs at 30 September 2014.
+Stefnir is wholly-owned by the Bank and had 23 FTEs at 30 September 2015.

-As at 30 September 2014, the Bank had consolidated assets under management of ISK 908 billion.
-Asset Management had 35 FTEs at 30 September 2014.
+As at 30 September 2015, the Bank had consolidated assets under management of ISK 974.5 billion.
+Asset Management had 33 FTEs at 30 September 2015.